 No, cats do not bleed when they are in heat.
 But if you notice any bleeding in their private area, it may indicate other diseases such as urinary tract infection.
 If it’s the case, take our cat to the veterinary clinic for a further checkup.

-Cat does not bleed when they are in heat.
-But you may notice behavioural changes when a cat is in heat.
-But if you notice any virginal bleeding in cats, it may indicate the sign of other diseases.
+Cats do not bleed when they are in heat.
+But you may notice behavioral changes when a cat is in heat.
+But if you notice any vaginal bleeding in cats, it may indicate the sign of other diseases.